 - Long Lifespan: While dentures and bridges need to be replaced every few years, implants last for decades without needing replacement.

 Who Dental Implants Can Help

 With so many benefits, dental implants can seem like the perfect solution to tooth loss, but not everyone qualifies for this treatment.
 First, you must have enough jawbone density to support the implant, and your smile must be infection free.
 To determine your eligibility for dental implants, schedule a free consultation with one of our dental experts, and we’ll evaluate your mouth and go through your treatment options with you in greater detail.

 Keep in mind that even if you aren’t a good candidate for dental implants initially, you may be able to undergo some preparatory procedures, such as gum disease therapy, to get you back on track for permanent tooth replacement.
 Then, once your smile is healthy, we can set about replacing any number of missing teeth with dental implants

 For patients missing a single tooth, a dental crown can be attached to an implant to fill in the lone gap in a smile.
 Unlike with a traditional bridge, this new tooth will not require the alteration of the surrounding teeth in order to stay in place, better preserving a patient’s natural smile.

 Missing Multiple Teeth

 If a patient is missing three or more teeth in a row, rather than replacing each one with an individual implant, we can instead use two implants to support a strong and reliable bridge.
 They will be positioned on either side of the gap and attached to as many prosthetic teeth that are needed to close it.

-When replacing a large number of missing teeth, our team may recommend an implant-retained prosthetic.
-These prosthetics closely resemble traditional bridges and dentures, but they are designed to click securely over the placed implants, providing a much more confident and natural fit overall.
+When replacing an entire arch of teeth, our team may recommend an implant denture.
+These prosthetics closely resemble traditional dentures, but they are designed to click securely over the placed implants, providing a much more confident and natural fit overall.

 Understanding the Cost of Dental Implants